rahulthairani/Excel-to-MySQL-Analytic-Techniques-for-Business/README.md

 Approx. 21 hours to complete

-# Data Visualization and Communication with Tableau
+## Data Visualization and Communication with Tableau

 https://www.coursera.org/learn/analytics-tableau?specialization=excel-mysql

 One of the skills that characterizes great business data analysts is the ability to communicate practical implications of quantitative analyses to any kind of audience member.
 Even the most sophisticated statistical analyses are not useful to a business if they do not lead to actionable advice, or if the answers to those business questions are not conveyed in a way that non-technical people can understand.

 In this course you will learn how to become a master at communicating business-relevant implications of data analyses.
 By the end, you will know how to structure your data analysis projects to ensure the fruits of your hard labor yield results for your stakeholders.
 You will also know how to streamline your analyses and highlight their implications efficiently using visualizations in Tableau, the most popular visualization program in the business world.
 Using other Tableau features, you will be able to make effective visualizations that harness the human brain’s innate perceptual and cognitive tendencies to convey conclusions directly and clearly.
-Finally, you will be practiced in designing and persuasively presenting business “data stories” that use these visualizations, capitalizing on business-tested methods and design principles.
+Finally, you will obtain practice in designing and persuasively presenting business “data stories” that use these visualizations, capitalizing on business-tested methods and design principles.

 Approx. 25 hours to complete

-# Managing Big Data with MySQL
+## Managing Big Data with MySQL

 https://www.coursera.org/learn/analytics-mysql?specialization=excel-mysql